saint1729/pas-appmaker/README.md

 ### Hook2

-Example executing a Python hook before the job starts.
+Example of executing a Python hook before the job starts.
-The hook changes the PAS_LOGGING option to true, and sets the PAS_EXECUTABLE option.
+This hook will set the PAS_LOGGING option to true, and will set the PAS_EXECUTABLE option.

 ```python
 #!/usr/bin/env python